AncyJenisha/CSharp/README.md

         2. The displayed options are Add New Contact, Display, Search, Edit and Delete.
         2. It reads the option entered by user and calls the method to  perform the task.

- ## Program1.cs
+ ## enum.cs
-        It is a partial class of program class and has the enum for the functions to be performed.
+        It has the enum for the functions to be performed and an enum for the options to edit.

   ## Contacts.cs
         1. It has the contact class instantiated.